Greenwashing in Sustainable Tourism & Responsible Travel

 The Sins of Greenwashing

-6. Sin of Lesser of Two Evils, committed by claims that may be true within the product category, but that risk distracting consumers from the greater environmental impact of the category as a whole.
+Committed by claims that may be true within the product category, but that risk distracting consumers from the greater environmental impact of the category as a whole.
+Eg, “organic cigarettes”.

 In 2008, Ed Gillespie identified “ten signs of greenwashing” similar to the Seven Sins above, with three additional indicators:

-1. Suggestive pictures - Images that imply a baseless green impact, such as flowers issuing from the exhaust pipe of a vehicle.
+Images that imply a baseless green impact, such as flowers springing from the exhaust pipe of a vehicle.

 Companies may pursue certification and accreditation to avoid and counteract greenwashing and ensure independent verification of their green claims.